simplygenius/atmos/README.md

 First install the dependencies:
  * [Install docker](https://www.docker.com/community-edition) for deploying containers
- * Install terraform (optional if running atmos as a docker image): e.g. `brew install terraform@0.11` on OS X
+ * Install terraform (optional if running atmos as a docker image): e.g. `brew install terraform@0.11` on macOS or Linux
- * Install the aws cli (optional, useful for managing aws credentials): e.g. `brew install awscli` on OS X
+ * Install the aws cli (optional, useful for managing aws credentials): e.g. `brew install awscli` on macOS or Linux

 Then install atmos: